 If you buy vintage shoes on-line, make sure you check the measurements, and examine the pictures closely for condition.
 As with clothing, if you wear reproduction “swing-era style” shoes, stick to the basic, classic colors (brown/white, black/white) – as previously noted the goal is to look vintage/classy/stylish, and not “cartoonish”.

 Hats.
 A classic style 1930s/40s hat gives one a nice vintage look.
 Depending on the season and what clothing I’m wearing I like a nice Fedora, Homburg or Panama hat; and for a 1920’s Charleston look, try a Boater hat.
 As with clothes, vintage hats from the swing-era can be expensive and hard to find.
-Get up to speed on hat etiquette: in general, don’t wear a hat indoors!
+Get up to speed on hat etiquette: in general, don’t wear your hat indoors!

-.
+Accessories.
 While you don’t want to go overboard, accessories can really add that something extra to your style.
 A pocket square and/or a boutonniere adds a nice touch.
 I sometimes wear a tie bar, but I hardly ever wear a tie clip (that can get in the way when dancing).
 And I don’t like tie pins, why stick a hole in your good vintage tie?!

 Suspenders.
 Swing-era suspenders are another item that may be found on-line and in some vintage stores.
 In general, 1930’s/40’s suspenders were a bit on the narrow side compared to the “modern” suspenders you find today.
 Even though no one will see your suspenders (unless you take off your jacket), stick to the basic classic colors and patterns.
 Two definite no-nos if you wear suspenders: (1) never wear clip on suspenders, and (2) never wear a belt and suspenders at the same time.